An0ther0ne/PyFire/README.md

 ## Work around

 The first way to improve Python responsibility to work with array of pixels little above than small size – is to use NumPy library.
-But this doesn't optimal  desision because we have been translating arrays from PyGame to Numpy and vice versa.
+But this doesn't optimal decision because we have been translating arrays from PyGame to Numpy and vice versa.
 The secondary way – use OpenGL library for Python – looks good.
 Let's try it...

 # Requirements: